johanley/special-relativity-core/README.md

 remain visible in the 'backward' direction for a long time.

-**Working with units in which c=1 is natural and desirable.**
-You can think, for example, of light-years and years, or light-seconds and seconds.
-As long as the 45-degree path for light rays is intact, you're fine.

 If you can accelerate at 1 gee for a few months to a year, your gamma gets quite high rather rapidly.

-**The speed β for some real objects (extreme cosmic rays) can't be represented with a Double in Java.**
-It's too close to 1 (about 22 decimals).
-Only the BigDecimal class can represent such numbers.
-However, working with BigDecimal is more painful than working with Double, so this is left out as a special case.

 **The prototype for a 4-vector isn't an event x, it's rather